- Search The Registry

 Prinz was born to a Jewish family in the village of Bierdzany (near Oppeln) in the Prussian province of Silesia.
 Early on, he became motivated and took an increasing interest in Judaism.
 His Jewish roots grew even stronger following his mother’s death.
-By 1917, he had also joined Blau Weiss, the Zionist youth movement.
-At 21, Prinz received his Ph.D. in philosophy, and had minored in Art History, at the University of Giessen.
+By 1917, he joined Blau Weiss, the Zionist youth movement.
+At 21, Prinz received his Ph.D. in philosophy and minored in Art History at the University of Giessen.
 He was ordained as a rabbi at the Jewish Theological Seminary in Breslau.
-He married Lucie Horovitz who died in Berlin shortly after giving birth to their daughter Lucie.
+He married Lucie Horovitz, who died in Berlin shortly after giving birth to their daughter Lucie.
 Prinz then married Hilde Goldschmidt in 1932.
-They had three children, Michael (born in Berlin), Jonathan and Deborah (both born in the United States) Prinz was already familiar with anti-Semitism in society.
+They had three children, Michael (born in Berlin), Jonathan, and Deborah (born in the United States).
+Prinz was already familiar with anti-Semitism in society.

 He could see Hitler’s message as a rallying cry that was capturing the hearts of the country.
-He started persuading Jews to leave Germany, to save their lives.
+He started persuading Jews to leave Germany to save their lives.
 This message made him a constant Gestapo target.
 He was often arrested and detained on harassment charges by the Gestapo.
-As his prominence grew in Germany and his fears of Hitler's reign coming to fruition, he earned the sponsorship of Rabbi Stephen Wise who was a close adviser to President Franklin Roosevelt.
+As his prominence grew in Germany and his fears of Hitler's reign came to fruition, he earned the sponsorship of Rabbi Stephen Wise, a close adviser to President Franklin Roosevelt.
 In 1937, Prinz immigrated to the United States.
 He settled in New Jersey as the spiritual leader of Temple B'Nai Abraham in Newark.
-He immediately began lecturing throughout the U.S. for the United Palestine Appeal, established in the 1920s as the fund raising arm in the United States for the Jewish Agency for Israel.
-It was, essentially, the precursor to what became the American Jewish support base for a nation state of Israel and the United Israel Appeal.
+He immediately began lecturing throughout the U.S. for the United Palestine Appeal, established in the 1920s as the fundraising arm in the United States for the Jewish Agency for Israel.
+It was, essentially, the precursor to what became the American Jewish support base for the nation-state of Israel and the United Israel Appeal.